 To share your dataset:

-User groups have been previously created on Talend Management Console.
+User groups have been previously created on Talend Cloud Management Console.

-- with one user or one user group: select the group or person's name on the left panel and click the + icon that appears when you hover your mouse cursor over the name in order to add this user as a collaborator.
+- With one user or one user group: select the group or person's name on the left panel and click the + icon that appears when you hover over the name in order to add this user as a collaborator.

 To change the collaborators rights on the dataset, select the appropriate

 access level on the list next to their names.

 To remove users from the list of collaborators, click the red cross icon that

 appears when you hover over their names.

 Note: You can use this option to remove yourself from the list of contributors of a dataset that has been shared with you, in order to remove the underlying connection from your list for example.